 Sensorimotor Psychotherapy is a therapy which connects traditional psychotherapy with body-oriented therapies to investigate the ways in which the non-verbal communication from our body about our environment informs and impacts our functioning.
 This therapy focuses on mind-body-spirit holism.

 Cognition (thoughts and thinking styles), Affect (emotions/feelings), Behaviour (conscious and non-conscious), and Body (sensations and impulses) culminate and reciprocate as four core organizers of our every-day lived experience.
 Traumatic events, early maladaptive or suboptimal attachment to primary caregivers, and our life experiences may leave an impression with our bodies which inform the way we carry ourselves; the way we move into relationship with others’ the manner in which our nervous system informs of us of (real or perceived) threat, and our core-beliefs about ourselves, the world around us, and our place in it.
 Engaging the body and utilizing the body’s intelligence is critical in reshaping our behaviour, thoughts, and emotions.

 SP Therapy is primarily a therapy for trauma, but a client does not have to have posttraumatic stress disorder (PTSD) to benefit from engaging the body and the body’s intelligence in treatment.
 From the get-go of life, the body organized our environment through environmental and sensory stimuli to create pre-verbal messages of safety, security, and approach or avoidance responding.
 We became better able to integrate these messages and regulate our responding within the context of good attachment and improved development of the brain.
 During moments when we are overwhelmed, our ability to integrate what is happening is diminished.
-SP therapy integrates the role of the body so that physiological, behavioural, and mental functioning improves and returns to adaptive states.
+SP therapy integrates the role of the body so that physiological, behavioural, and mental functioning improves and can return to adaptive states.

 Cognitive Behaviour Therapy (CBT) / Mindfulness-based Cognitive Behaviour Therapy (M-CBT)